RafaelGoncalves8/livecoding/README.md

 lc.run()
 ```

-In the example one creates a session by inheriting a class from `TidalSession` and write functions for `setup` and `draw` as one would using p5.
-The variable `self.lock` is a `threading.Lock` used for avoid race condition.
-The variable `self.parameters` is a dictionary in wich key is OSC variable name and value is its current value.
+In this example, ones creates a session by inheriting a class from `TidalSession` and writing the functions for `setup` and `draw` as one would using p5.
+The variable `self.lock` is a `threading.Lock` used for avoiding race condition.
+The variable `self.parameters` is a dictionary in which each key is an OSC variable name and each value is its current value.